Gabriel Martinelli

-Gabriel Teodoro Martinelli Silva (born 18 June 2001) is a Brazilian professional footballer who plays as a forward or left winger for club Arsenal and the Brazil national team.
+Gabriel Teodoro Martinelli Silva (/pt-BR/; born 18 June 2001) is a Brazilian professional footballer who plays as a forward or left winger for Saudi Pro League club Al-Hilal and the Brazil national team.

-Martinelli began his senior career playing for Ituano and signed for Arsenal in July 2019 for a reported fee of £6 million.
+Martinelli began his senior career playing for Ituano and signed for Premier League club Arsenal in 2019 for a transfer fee of £6 million, where he won the Premier League, the FA Cup, and the FA Community Shield.
+In 2026, Martinelli joined Al-Hilal for a fee of £60 million.

 Martinelli represented Brazil at the 2020 Summer Olympics, winning an Olympic Gold in men's football.
-He made his senior debut two years later and played at the 2022 FIFA World Cup and the 2024 Copa América.
+He made his senior debut for Brazil in 2022 and has played at the 2022 FIFA World Cup, 2024 Copa América and 2026 World Cup.

 Club career

 Early career

 Born in Guarulhos, São Paulo, Martinelli started his career in 2010, playing for Corinthians' futsal team.
 After making the breakthrough in football fields, he moved to Ituano in 2015, having subsequent trials at Manchester United and Barcelona.

 On 4 November 2017, Martinelli signed his first professional contract until October 2022.
 He made his professional debut the following 17 March, coming on as a late substitute for goalscorer Claudinho in a 2–1 Campeonato Paulista away win against São Bento; at the age of 16 years and nine months, he became the youngest player to play for the club in the century.

 Martinelli scored his first senior goal on 8 September 2018, netting the second in a 4–1 win over Taboão da Serra, for the year's Copa Paulista.
 Definitively promoted to the first team for the 2019 Campeonato Paulista, he scored six goals during the competition, being the club's top goalscorer as they reached the quarterfinals; highlights included a brace in a 3–0 away win against Bragantino on 15 March 2019.